lolt3under/Ultimate-Enterprise-Hardening-Part-01/README.md

 	-  Associated Program: %windir%\system32\notepad.exe
 	-  Set as default: Enabled.
 - [Preventing activation of OLE packages](https://cloudblogs.microsoft.com/microsoftsecure/2016/06/14/wheres-the-macro-malware-author-are-now-using-ole-embedding-to-deliver-malicious-files/?source=mmpc) in Office with the PackagerPrompt registry setting.
-- CMD.EXE & POWERSHELL.EXE should not open on employee laptops (GPO)
+- CMD.EXE & POWERSHELL.EXE (all variants and the associated DLL) should not open/execute on Standard Employee Laptops (GPO)
-- Block .LNK files entirely if not used by org users.
+- Block .LNK files entirely if not used by org users otherwise mix blacklisting & whitelisting to control.
 (GPO)
+- Python3, Ruby, GOLang and Windows C++ SDKs should not be installed on Standard Employee Laptops.
-- Prefer Windows 10 on laptops and Desktops when possible, even better is RHEL desktop when windows specific applications are not required.
+- Prefer Windows 10 on laptops and Desktops when possible, even better is RHEL Desktop/Laptop edition when Windows 10/11/7 specific applications are not required.
+- Avoid Windows 7 (any build) and Linux Kernel (any patch) < 4.4 like the plague.
-- Prefer RHEL Servers over Windows, if Very High Risk Organization then use Gentoo with [Patches](https://grsecurity.net/features) as server.
+- Prefer RHEL Servers over Windows, if Very High Risk Organization (GOV/MIL/INT etc.) then use Gentoo ([Compile your own kernel](https://www.odi.ch/prog/kernel-config.php)) with [Patches](https://grsecurity.net/features) as server.
 - Always use SELinux policies (On RHEL & Gentoo) and use whitelist methadology (BLOCK EVERYTHING BY DEFAULT).
-- For RHEL servers prefer using Pre-CIS-Hardened Images.
+- For RHEL servers prefer using Pre-CIS-Hardened Images or hire an expert.
-- Say it with me GPO!
+- Say it with me, GPO!
 GPO!!
 GPO!!!, always use GPO to restrict (be as strict as possible), unless approvals are there **DO NOT PROVIDE ACCESS.**
+- Zero Trust Should be followed with People,Process & Products.

 More to come soon...